enzonotario/vitepress-openapi/docs/pages/playground.md

 # Playground Page

-You can use the `OASpecPlayground` component to render a dedicated API explorer page: a navigation sidebar on the left and the currently selected operation Playground on the right.
+You can use the `OASpecPlayground` component to render a dedicated API explorer page: the currently selected operation Playground in the main content area, with operation navigation provided by your VitePress sidebar.

 The selected operation is synchronized with the page hash (`#operationId`), so links are bookmarkable and the active sidebar item stays in sync with the rendered Playground.